david672orford/russian-language-list/cinema/index.md

 <p>Films in the Soviet Union were produced by a small number of state-owned
 studios.
 The largest were:</p>
 <ul>
-<li>Mosfilm--The largest and the oldest film studio in the Russian
+<li>Mosfilm — The largest and the oldest film studio in the Russian
 	federation and in Europe.
 Produced some of the best-known and best-loved films of the Soviet era.
 	<br>
 	Official <a href="https://www.youtube.com/user/mosfilm">
 		Киноконцерн "Мосфильм"</a> channel on Youtube
 	</li>
-<li>Lenfilm--The second-largest studio of the Soviet era.
+<li>Lenfilm — The second-largest studio of the Soviet era.
 Produced
 	numerous film adaptions of novels, Shakespeare, and the Sherlock Holmes stories.
 	<br>
 	Official <a href="https://www.youtube.com/user/LenfilmVideo/">
 		LFV</a> channel on Youtube
 	</li>
-<li>Odessa Film Studio--Another Soviet film studio in Odessa, Ukraine.
+<li>Odessa Film Studio — Another Soviet film studio in Odessa, Ukraine.
 	<br>
 	Official <a href="https://www.youtube.com/channel/UCxh_TkSralaVxmsLNYCXeoQ">
 		Odessa Film Studio</a> channel on Youtube
 	</li>
-<li>Soyuzmultfilm--A large Moscow animation studio which produced hundreds
+<li>Soyuzmultfilm — A large Moscow animation studio which produced hundreds
 	of films.
 Noteworthy examples include <i>Винни-Пух</i> and <i>Ну, погоди!</i>.
 	<br>
 	Official <a href="https://www.youtube.com/channel/UCHS2LM1n3f5cyL-ebgkqyLw">